mlox/mlox/mlox/mlox_readme.txt

 "pseudo-rules", so plugin orderings that are unknown by the rule-base are filled in by what mlox knows about your current order.
-If that's too confusing, I'll put it this way, mlox normally only has one step, you don't need to do any manual reordering afterwards.
+If that's too confusing, I'll put it this way, mlox normally only has one step, and you don't need to do any manual reordering afterwards.
 If you don't like the order mlox produces, you can add new rules in the mlox_user.txt, but this only has to be done once, from then on it's all automatic.

+Finally, I wanted to have a set of rules that could easily express relationships between plugins: A depends on B, X conflicts with Y, and so on.
+This would require writing a simple rule-base system.

 Don't take this explanation of the differences as a negative view of BOSS.
 I have used BOSS and it really has been invaluable in setting up a working load order for Oblivion.
 There's a lot to be said for the simple approach it takes.
-For example, the BOSS rule-base is trivial to understand, while the mlox rule-base in comparison is quite complicated and that can potentially lead to errors.
+For example, the BOSS rule-base is trivial to understand, while the mlox rule-base in comparison is quite complicated and that can potentially lead to errors and behavior that is not understood.
 So it's not easy to say which approach is better.
 I can just say that I prefer to be able to write rules to customize my load order, and to be able to express dependencies and conflicts, and these are things that really need a little rule-based engine.
 So that's why I wrote mlox.

 ------------------------------------------------------------
 o On the Importance of the output warnings

-[*REQ*] warnings specify missing pre-requisites, this is usually very important, and normally you can consider these "errors" that should be fixed.
+[REQUIRES] warnings specify missing pre-requisites, this is usually very important, and normally you can consider these "errors" that should be fixed.
 But in some case, they are warnings about patches that are available to make two plugins work better together.

+[PATCH] warnings specify mutual dependencies as in the case of a patch plugin. where you'd like to know if the patch is missing or if the thing that's supposed to be patched is missing.
+These are usually pretty important warnings since proper functioning of a mod sometimes means getting patches properly installed.

 [CONFLICT] warnings specify situations where plugins conflict and generally speaking, these are "warnings".
 When 2 plugins conflict, the